shearwavesplitter/MFASTR/ReadMe.md

 ```
 #### Example

 To run measurements on events in a target directory.
 The P-wave pick must be in the 'a' header on the Z component and the S-wave pick must be on the E component (and defaults to 't0').
-Suffixes are automatically detected but must the final letter of the filenames.
+Suffixes are automatically detected but must be the final letter of the filenames.

 ```r